cmu-csd-phd/csd-blog/website/content/2026/enso.md

 We often think about improving application performance by speeding up some part of the application itself.
 This can be done in many ways, such as optimizing the application code, using a more efficient algorithm, or even offloading parts of the application to specialized hardware.
-But a lot of the overheads that applications experience today are *artificially* imposed by the underlying hardware interface.
-In this blog post, we will look at how the interface exposed by existing network interface cards (NICs) impose significant overheads to modern applications and how a new NIC interface called Ensō can help eliminate these overheads.
+But a lot of the overheads that applications experience today are inadvertently imposed by the underlying hardware interface.
+In this blog post, we will look at how the interface exposed by existing network interface cards (NICs) imposes significant overheads on modern applications and how a new NIC interface called Ensō can help eliminate these overheads.
 <!-- more -->

 <script>